pgmj/RISEkbmRasch/README.md

 If there is too much missingness in your data, some functions will struggle.
 In the Quarto template file there is a script for choosing how many responses a participant needs to have to be included in the analysis.
 You can experiment with this if you run in to trouble.
 Currently, the ```RIloadLoc()```function does not work with any missing data (due to the PCA function), and the workaround for now is to run this command with ```na.omit()``` around the dataframe (ie. ```RIloadLoc(na.omit(df))```.

 More details and examples of use will be added.
+You can find two Quarto use cases with Rasch analyses in the [project subfolder Quarto](https://github.com/pgmj/RISEkbmRasch/tree/main/Quarto).
+Examples of output from the Quarto files are [also available](https://github.com/pgmj/RISEkbmRasch/tree/main/Quarto/output).

 ## Author